Updated June 2, 2026

 LinkedIn posting is the high-frequency layer of an executive content strategy.
 The second layer — bylined articles in external publications — operates on a different cadence and serves a different purpose.
 Publishing in Forbes, Harvard Business Review, Fast Company, or tier-1 trade publications every 4-6 weeks creates several things LinkedIn cannot: third-party editorial validation (an editor chose to publish this, which signals credibility to AI systems and buyers alike), long-form space for nuanced argument, and a permanent, citable artifact that feeds into AI search training data.

-With 40% of B2B buyers now starting vendor research with AI tools (6sense, 2025) and AI Overviews generating an 83% zero-click rate on the queries they answer, having published content that AI systems can cite is not a nice-to-have — it is a commercial necessity.
-Brands cited in AI Overviews receive 35% more organic clicks on queries where they appear.
+With many B2B buyers now relying on AI tools to synthesize their needs and shortlist or validate vendors during research (6sense, 2025) and AI Overviews generating roughly an 83% zero-click rate on the queries they answer, having published content that AI systems can cite is not a nice-to-have — it is a commercial necessity.
+Brands cited in AI Overviews tend to see meaningfully higher click-through rates on queries where they appear.
 That citation advantage is built through a track record of published, indexed, high-authority content.
-The bi-monthly external publication cadence is how that track record is built systematically.
+The bi-monthly external publication cadence is one way that track record is built systematically.

 The Integrated Cadence: What It Actually Looks Like